 - Increase the risk of high blood pressure, stroke, obesity, and diabetes

-- Increase the risk of, or worsen, heart attack and hear failure
+- Increase the risk of, or worsen, heart attack and heart failure

 - Make arrhythmias or irregular heartbeats, more likely Increase the chance of having work-related or driving accidents